Harjot66/2023_data_for_good_datathon/README.md

 # Tools Used

-Python to manipulate/filter data
+Python to manipulate/filter data\n
-Matplotlib to visualize data
+Matplotlib to visualize data\n
-Pandas to manipulate, filter and clean data
+Pandas to manipulate, filter and clean data\n